brikis98/yevgeniy-brikman-homepage/_posts/2018-03-30-the-5-love-languages.md

 date: "2018-03-30"
 ---

-The title is cheesy, the cover is cheesy, and much of the writing is cheesy; most of the "real life examples" are either entirely fake or massively simplified; there is too much focus on Chapman's personal religious beliefs and too many examples of traditional gender roles; and at times, you feel like you're watching a late night informercial.
+The title is cheesy, the cover is cheesy, and much of the writing is cheesy; most of the "real life examples" are either entirely fake or massively simplified; there is too much focus on Chapman's personal religious beliefs and too many examples of traditional gender roles; and at times, you feel like you're watching a late night infomercial.
 But despite all of these drawbacks, this book contains some valuable gems that makes it well worth reading:

 ## "In love" vs "love"